 The first step towards registering with Student Access & Inclusion is making the decision to disclose your disability.
 It is important to understand that this disclosure is limited and is only shared with your consent and for the purposes of implementing reasonable adjustments.
 Your personal information is treated with the upmost respect and confidentiality is maintained at all times.

-You will be required to sign a disclosure agreement when registering with Student Access & Inclusion.
+You will be required to sign a Permission to release confidential information form when registering with Student Access & Inclusion.